Liberty Seated Half Dollars

 WB-10

-Gem $12500 New December 16!
-Gem Original, Second Finest, Ex.
+Gem $12500 Gem Original, Second Finest, Ex.
 Gardner, Oregon Beaver Collection.
 This newly released gem 1858-S Seated half, from the Oregon Beaver, is the second finest graded at PCGS.
 A radiant example that is extremely rare in such a lofty grade.
 Thick frosty luster sparkles during bright light assessment while the cartwheels are vibrant and impact super eye appeal.
 Rich golden-orange toning has accents of deeper red, violet, and olive-russet.
 There are a few tiny marks that help identify this piece as the former Eugene Gardner coin.
 At the MS64+ grade, PCGS currently lists fair market value at $13,500.
 This is unquestionably a condition census example of the date that would certainly enhance an already impressive Seated Liberty half dollar collection.
 Housed in PCGS Gen 6.0 (2015-2020) holder.
 This half has proven to be difficult to photograph, therefore a check of the PCGS TruView might be in order for those with serious consideration.

 Seated 50C 1859O 1859-O